 Finally, this beautiful gift couldn’t be neglected.
 Move over Polar Express, these ‘suit case trains’ are stunning craftmanship and I for one would love to receive one of these as well as gift one to all manner of people, but especially my other half.
 He loves model trains, and like most people his collection started in early childhood.
 I am a firm believer in such gifts transcending age and gender; maybe one day we will have the Beetlejuice style miniature village of our dreams one day when space permits!

 In the mean time, we may just invest in one of these bespoke trunks.
 The company creates vintage train-trunks from the midlands, and are most active on their social medias linked from their website below.
 Just look at them go!

-Overall I was very pleasantly surprised by the wide variety and genuine originality of the products featured over on Made in Great Britain.
-I hope this years holiday gift guide has given some food for thought about buying sustainable and locally this Christmas.
+Overall I was very pleasantly surprised by the wide variety and genuine originality of the products the UK have to offer.
+I hope this years holiday gift guide has given some food for thought about buying sustainably and locally this Christmas.

 If you enjoyed this post and would like to hear more from me each week please subscribe and check out my other social media accounts down below.
 Thank you for reading!